Skip to content

 Tryll is a model host first and a workflow engine second.
 This page is about the host side: what counts as a "model", how the server talks to the hardware, what the KV cache is doing under your agents, and how to think about context size and quantisation when you pick one.

-Tryll treats two kinds of models as first-class citizens:
+Tryll treats four kinds of models as first-class citizens:

 • Language models — generate text.
 These are what Generate and ToolCall nodes use.